togakangaroo/curriculum/README.md

 ===================
 While completing the units below, the students are working towards becoming extremely qualified at all the skills found in the [ScriptEd Foundations Rubric](https://docs.google.com/a/scripted.org/spreadsheets/d/1i21YAD2TBEn7nYeii5VH_7smUjCV13cvX2qgbhEkeZk/edit#gid=1132597865)

-During unit 2, students will set up an account with GitHub and Cloud9 account.
-[This guide](resources/c9) will serve as a tutorial for creating an account with each.
+For unit 2, students must set up an account with GitHub and Cloud9 account.
+[This guide](resources/c9) serves as a tutorial for creating an account with each.

 | Unit  | Lessons | Topics | Project 	|
 |-------|:-------:|------	|--------------|